A reading from the gospel according to John 20:1-9:

 There is a moment early in the morning that is darkest.
 Yet in that moment some 2,000 years ago, one woman found the tomb was empty.
 Halleluia!
 Jesus has risen from the dead!

 Nobody has witnessed the moment of resurrection.
 Nobody knows how it happened.
 The gospel passage above is a story after the fact and it only mentions that John saw and believed.
 What did he believe?
 That the tomb is indeed empty?
 You don’t have to believe that because you see it.
 One can only believe what he didn’t see but knew it in his heart that it happened.
 You don’t have to understand it either.
-You just knew it is there.
+You just believe it.

 This is the core of our faith as followers of Jesus Christ.
 Saint Paul says that if Jesus has not been raised, our faith is in vain (1 Corinthians 15:14).
 Let us rejoice and be glad because the Lord has turned darkness into light, our sorrows into joy, and our disappointment into an appointment with eternal life.